tube0013/tube_gateways/tube_cc_router/README.md

 Devices shipped in 2021 are flashed with Firmware from the Z-Stack Router FW Repository: https://github.com/Koenkk/Z-Stack-firmware/tree/master/router/Z-Stack_3.x.0/bin  specfically the CC1352P2_CC2652P_launchpad_router_* FW.

-In 2022 I have made some tweaks to the FW and it can be found here along with the changes described: https://github.com/tube0013/tube_gateways/tree/main/tube_cc_router/firmware
+In 2022 I made some tweaks to the FW and it can be found here along with the changes described: https://github.com/tube0013/tube_gateways/tree/main/tube_cc_router/firmware